Maria Friedman

-Maria Friedman (née Freedman; born 19 March 1960) is a British actress and director of stage and screen, best known for her work in musical theatre.
+Maria Friedman (née Freedman; born 19 March 1960) is a British actress and director, best known for her work in musical theatre.

-She is an eight-time Olivier Award nominee, winning three.
+She is an eight-time Laurence Olivier Award nominee, winning three.
 Her first win was for her 1994 one-woman show, By Special Arrangement.
 She has also twice won Best Actress in a Musical for the original London productions of Passion and Ragtime.

 She played Elaine Peacock on EastEnders from 2014 to 2017.
+In 2023 the role was recast with Harriet Thorpe taking over the role of Elaine.

-She was the narrator in the 1999 straight to video version of Joseph and the Amazing Technicolor Dreamcoat.
+Friedman was the narrator in the 1999 straight to video version of Joseph and the Amazing Technicolor Dreamcoat.